-In our earlier post about Reach RS in precision agriculture we’ve already spoken of the advantages of accurate GPS-guidance and showed how to use Reach RS to achieve repeatable centimeter accuracy in the field.
+In our earlier post about Reach RS in precision agriculture, we’ve already spoken of the advantages of accurate GPS-guidance and showed how to use Reach RS to achieve repeatable centimeter accuracy in the field.

 The systems for automated steering are now also widely used on agricultural machinery along with the GPS-guidance.
 Farmers using such systems benefits not only from the economy on sprayers, fertilizers and fuel but auto-steering systems help the driver to reduce the fatigue hence increasing the efficiency.

-One of our community members Andreas Ortner (community profile) uses Reach and Reach RS with auto-steering system on John Deere tractors on his farm in Austria.
-On 50 ha of land he grows corn, barley, wheat, sorghum bicolor.
+One of our community members Andreas Ortner (community profile) uses Reach and Reach RS with an auto-steering system on John Deere tractors on his farm in Austria.
+On 50 ha of land, he grows corn, barley, wheat, sorghum bicolor.
 Located in a fertile area with a good rainfall during a year, the farm provides the harvest about 12-15 tons of maize per hectare.

 What it costs?

-Andreas equipped his tractor fleet with Reach RTK Kit ($570) and auto-steering system made from standard components (~$350).
+Andreas equipped his tractor fleet with Reach RTK Kit ($570) and an auto-steering system made from standard components (~$350).
 Everything is controlled by easy-to-use Cerea GPS software (less than $200) which can do both auto-steering and provide visual guidance.
 Such hardware and software set is very cost-effective and handy as it doesn’t require complicated integration and may be used on any machinery.

 Reach RTK is used in 2 different setups, one is designed just for visual guidance and the second for auto-steering.